 Head and Neck Cancer (CUE-101 + Pembrolizumab)

-Cue Biopharma is conducting a Phase 1 open-label, multicenter clinical study to evaluate the safety and anti-tumor activity of its lead clinical candidate, CUE-101, in combination with pembrolizumab (KEYTRUDA®) to be used as a potential first-line therapy for people with human papilloma virus (HPV16+)-driven recurrent/metastatic head and neck squamous cell carcinoma (HNSCC).
+Cue Biopharma is evaluating the safety and anti-tumor activity of its lead clinical candidate, CUE-101, in combination with pembrolizumab (KEYTRUDA®) in a Phase 1 open-label, multicenter clinical study for its potential use as a first-line therapy for people with human papilloma virus (HPV16+)-driven recurrent/metastatic head and neck squamous cell carcinoma (HNSCC).

 For more information visit clinicaltrials.gov.